 Check or money order is preferred.

 If payment is not received by December 31st you are considered late.
 The billing cycle closes September 30th.
-Anyone who has not paid by September 30th will be delinquent.
+Anyone who has not paid by September 30th will be delinquent and may have liens placed on their property.

 What do I do if I cannot pay my dues?
 You must let us know in writing prior to your account being turned over to collections that you need assistance.
 Please email us at email@example.com.